skyguy126/traffic_inference/docs/index.md

 ### **1.4 Potential Impact**
 If successful, what technical or broader impact could this project have?

+If successful, this project could influence the design of future smart-city sensing infrastructure.
+It suggests that useful situational awareness can be obtained without blanket CCTV coverage.
+Cities could leverage privately owned cameras as privacy-preserving sensors, only tapping metadata like traffic rates rather than live video feeds.
+This could alleviate the need for installing cameras everywhere or allow monitoring in sensitive areas where video is restricted.
+Technically, the approach opens up a new avenue in multimodal tracking, fusing conventional sensors with unconventional side-channels.
+The broader impact includes informing privacy policy: by highlighting that encrypted camera streams still convey significant information, our work may encourage stricter standards (e.g. mandatory traffic shaping) or conversely, demonstrate a constructive use-case of the side-channel (improving public services without additional surveillance).
+In domains beyond traffic, the concept could be applied to track occupancy in smart buildings or public spaces using encrypted IoT data, balancing utility and privacy.
+Finally, our system contributes to embedded and IoT research by showcasing inference under resource constraints; using minimal additional hardware (just a WiFi sniffer and a few cameras) to achieve a complex sensing task.

 ### **1.5 Challenges**
 List the main technical, practical, or methodological challenges.